Bareflank/hypervisor/README.md

 ```

 Note that this version of Bareflank cannot be used to compile hypervisor as Visual Studio currently
 cannot build the needed ELF files that Bareflank relies on.
-This build environment also relys on
+This build environment also relies on
 msbuild, which doesn't support any of the build targets so compiling the drivers must be done
 manually.
-This environment however will compile the userspace applications natively which is
+This environment, however, will compile the userspace applications natively which is
 needed for deployment to remove dependencies on Cygwin.

 #### Windows (Cygwin):